 The main draw for the frangible bullet is similar to what shooters like about hollow points.
-There’s always high demand for a bullet that won’t cause collateral damage or accidental injuries due to over-penetration.
-However, a frangible bullet can still go through a person and a wall, because the bullet will not always break apart and release energy inside of its intended target.
+There’s always high demand for a bullet that won’t cause collateral damage or accidental injuries due to over-penetration – because these are bullets that break apart and fragment on impact.
+However, frangible projectiles can still go through a person and a wall, because the bullet will not always break apart and release energy inside of its intended target.
 The solution to the normal frangible is actually perfected in the Glaser Safety Slug, and other brands like the Mag Safe SWAT, that use a different style tip.
 Instead of metal, these use a polymer tip, making them much more likely to fragment and dispel the contents when striking a person or even an animal – and almost always if it hits a wall.

 The civilian market has also found a use for frangible ammo in the training environment.
 When using steel targets in close-quarter training, the results with jacketed and lead bullets were usually unpleasant.
 Copper jackets turn into mini throwing stars, capable of some pretty nasty cuts.
 Enter frangible bullets, which can be used at extremely close range on steel targets, with virtually no chance of ricochet.